salamahalawiye/TransportSalesAnalysis/README.md

 •	The top city is Madrid with revenue of 1.08M while the lowest is San Francisco with about 220 thousand.

 ## Conclusion:
-The top products should be promoted well for increase in revenue and the less energy can be pushed towards the least product.
+The top products should be promoted well for an increase in revenue and less energy can be pushed towards the least product.

 ![image](https://github.com/sallytheanalyst/TransportSalesAnalysis/assets/116730791/c191332b-42a5-4650-9cd2-9ccfa7580a06)